 Mentors are faculty members or staff volunteers who are willing to donate attention and guidance to an assigned student.
 Any currently enrolled LIT student is eligible to participate in the Mentoring program.
 To enhance the Mentoring Program's effectiveness, students are required to agree to the rules and conditions of the program.
-For an application or more information, students can visit the LIT webpage, contact Leigh Smith at 839-2095, or email at mentoring@lit.edu.
+For an application or more information, students can visit the LIT webpage, contact the Coordinator of Student Activities and Career Services at 409-880-8189, or email at mentoring@lit.edu.